The Underpants

 With ‘The Underpants’ Front of House Manager Mike Dinko is upping his theatrical game (06-04-15)

-Theo 01SSteve Martin’s The Underpants opens June 12 at Laboratory Theater.
+Steve Martin’s The Underpants opens June 12 at Laboratory Theater.
 A familiar face will be on stage rather than behind the ticket and concession counter.
 Front of House Manager Mike Dinko plays Theo, the uptight, authoritarian husband who browbeats and ridicules his submissive wife, Louise, until the day she becomes something of a sexualized sensation after accidentally dropping her panties as she’s straining for a better look at the king during a passing parade.

 Dinko recently played Kraler in The Diary of Anne Frank, and before that was Frank in Scrooge TV.
 Last summer, he made audiences laugh playing three Jewish husbands in the locally written and produced 2nd Book of Ruth by Zalman Velvel.
-Other parts include Detective Baylen in Glengarry Glen Ross, Peck Johnson in The Rimers of Eldritch Theo and Cohen 02Sand Bill Ray in On Golden Pond.
+Other parts include Detective Baylen in Glengarry Glen Ross, Peck Johnson in The Rimers of Eldritch and Bill Ray in On Golden Pond.
 In all, Mike has had seven bit and supporting roles, but this is the first time he’s been cast in the lead.

 Well, it is possible to quibble with Sebastian as to Theo’s reasons for being like he is.
 At his job, Theo is a bureaucrat who defines success as being nondescript, even invisible.
 But at home with his wife, he is a tyrant, the Kaiser of his own domain.
 Not able to afford a child, his form of birth control is abstinence.
 Little does he care that his avoidance, even aversion to all forms of affection, physical contact and emotional connection claws at his wife’s self-worth and self-esteem.
-And when his wife’s wardrobe malfunction brings renters and Theo and Louise 04Srental income, he expects Louise to swoon at his announcement that they can now afford to have a child.
+And when his wife’s wardrobe malfunction brings renters and rental income, he expects Louise to swoon at his announcement that they can now afford to have a child.
 Far from justifying his pompous, self-aggrandizing behavior, Theo’s desire to procreate begs the question of why Louise, or any other woman, would want to bear his child.
 The fact that the audience feels this way is testament to Dinko’s skills at playing the role of the paternalistic, verbally abusive spouse.

 Get your tickets now for The Underpants.
 But ladies, please leave your rocks and stones in the parking lot.